 Miami Seaquarium® is committed to wildlife conservation and the rescue, rehabilitation and release of distressed marine mammals.
 This commitment began even before the park first opened its doors.
 In July of 1955, the park's conservation work began when Maime, a 3 week old, 47 pound manatee was rescued after being injured.

 Since that first rescue in 1955, Miami Seaquarium® has rescued, rehabilitated and released countless manatees, sea turtles, dolphins and whales.
-Since 2002, more than 80 manatees have been rescued and rehabilitated at Miami Seaquarium®.
+Miami Seaquarium® has cared for and rehabilitated 86 manatees and 175 sea turtles over the past ten years.

-As a part of its commitment to conservation, Miami Seaquarium® has documented many firsts in the area of manatee care in its 60-year history.
+As a part of its commitment to conservation, Miami Seaquarium® has documented many firsts in the area of manatee care in its 64-year history.
 These 'firsts' include:

 Today Miami Seaquarium® is at the forefront of manatee rescue and rehabilitation techniques and is recognized as having one of the leading marine mammal rescue and rehabilitation teams in the country.